Ford Lab

 BS in Biochemistry from Azusa Pacific University

-Project Focus: Understanding the role of EYA3 in immune cell populations and their response to tumors
+Project Focus: Understanding the role of EYA3 in macrophages and how this regulates triple negative breast cancer progression

 Funding: T32 in Molecular Biology